ame-888/GameboyBench/README.md

 - Initialize the GameBoy emulator with the specified ROM
 - Start the game and begin capturing screen frames
 - Send these frames to the LLM for analysis
-- Execute the button presses recommended by the LLM
+- Execute the button presses recommended by the LLM and take notes
 - Save screenshots periodically to track progress
 - Display the current game screen in a window